CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-secondary-working.md

 ## Default software available in SD Desktop

-**You can work with your virtual desktop like with a standard computer**, accessing several pre-installed programs from the applications menu bar (top left corner).
+* You can work with your virtual desktop like with a standard computer, accessing several pre-installed programs from the applications menu bar (top left corner).
 Examples include Open Office, image-viewing applications, video and audio players, Jupyter Notebooks etc. You can also open a terminal and use Linux from the command line.

-For more information on accessing R-Studio, please [check the paragraph below](#accessing-rstudio).
+* For more information on accessing R-Studio, please [check the paragraph below](#accessing-rstudio).

+* Below we list some of the most commonly used tools that are by default installed in the virtual desktop or available via request.
+The list is not complete and there are small differences between different desktop options.
+Installing additional software to the virtual desktop is limited.
+Always contact servicedesk@csc.fi about software needs **before starting to work with the data**.

 !!!
 Note
     The virtual Desktop is isolated from the internet and importing of software is restricted, as required by the data   permit authority.
 Thus, users cannot directly import software/scripts or other files on to their virtual Desktop when      working with secondary use data.
 If you need a specific program that is not pre-installed, it is recommended to contact CSC Service Desk before applying for the data permit.
 This way, we can figure out if it is possible to  customise your virtual desktop.

-Below we list some of the most commonly used tools that are by default installed in the virtual desktop.
-The list is not complete and there are small differences between different desktop options.

 | **Category**              | **Software**                                                                                                                                                                       |
 |---------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|